 To see if a gas detector works a “Bump Test” is performed, this means applying the correct gas to the sensor to check operation integrity, by viewing the gas reading on the monitor in real-time.

 As a guide, OSHA recommends a daily bump test before carrying out work in the field by following the manufacturer’s instructions.
 A bump test is purely an operational test and does not check the accuracy, a calibration does.

-“Calibration” is the comparison of the gas concentration readings displayed on a device against a known accuracy standard.
-Are the readings the same or out in relation to the standard?
+“Calibration” compares the gas concentration readings displayed on a device against a known accuracy standard.
+Are the readings the same or out in comparison to the standard?
 If out, the gas monitor will need to be calibrated or recalibrated.
-This means resetting the detector’s response against a known concentration of target gas, which is supplied in cylinders 34-116 litres capacity in a balance of air or nitrogen.
+This means resetting the detector’s response against a known concentration of target gas.
+Calibration gas cylinders are supplied in sizes from 34 to 116 litres in a balance of air or nitrogen.
 The detector sensors are exposed to the gas, allowing the device to automatically adjust the readings to coincide with the known concentration of calibration gas.
 Or the operator will manually adjust the readings to match.

 We supply calibration gas, automatic calibration stations, regulators and tubing.